sparkfabrik/company-playbook/content/FAQ/who-to-talk-to-for.md

 If this won't solve, you can talk with your team leader or a management board representative.
 Odds are good your mate will arrange a meeting with the person your are in trouble with, to help both of you analyzing things from an unbiased position.

-We can't promise all will be OK but we are sure that everyone will have a chance to express her voice.
+We can't promise all will be OK but we are sure that everyone will have a chance to express their voice.

 ### I want to propose a company-wide activity